-The volume of lifetime mortgage drawdowns during 2022 was slightly higher than the 2021 levels.
+The volume of lifetime mortgage drawdowns during 2023 was lower than the 2022 levels.
 The drawdowns generally show a trend to reduce year on year as is expected of the mortgage portfolio as loans are redeemed each year.
-However, 2022 saw more drawdown activity once COVID lockdowns stopped.
-The interest rate charged on lifetime mortgages additional borrowing was increased during 2022.
-This was a result of the Bank of England increasing their base rate which in turn led to other providers with similar products increasing their rates.
-To maintain the pricing measure tolerance, the Company increased its Annual Equivalent Rate ("AER") for drawdowns from 3.46% to 4.07% on 26 March 2022, to 5.27% on 16 July 2022 and to 7.92% on 15 October 2022.
+The interest rate charged on lifetime mortgages additional borrowing was more volatile during 2023.
+This was a result of the increases to the Bank of England base rate which in turn led to other providers with similar products increasing their rates.
+To maintain the pricing measure tolerance, the Company reduced its Annual Equivalent Rate ("AER") for drawdowns from 7.92% to 7.09% on 28 January 2023, to 6.70% on 25 February 2023 and then increased to 7.09% on 1 July 2023 and to 7.50% on 11 November 2023 before a reduction to 7.09% on 7 December 2023.